ishan-chaudhary/AIS_project/README.md

   We will first pursue the latter option, but may eventually use AWS to spin-up a PostGres instance for the entire dataset.

   Current implementation (16 January 2020) uses a source directory as an input and iterates through all the csv files in that directory.
 Future improvements can allow filtering based on month and zone.
 Additionally, can eventually add a webscraper component.

+  Late June 2020: Added a scraper to ingest script that iterates through desired months and zones, building the database piecemeal.
+By only focusing on cargo ships, we reduce the overall data to about 10% of the total and have a more homogenous dataset to analyze.

 ## Ingest Pipeline Summary